K-cx/K-cx/README.md

 - 👋 Hi, I’m @K-cx
-- 👀 I’m interested in Professional Design Appreciation
+- 👀 I'm crazy about Professional Design Appreciation (both Code Programming and Visual Arts, or else).
-- And I hava many hobbies , such as American Drama，Film (hit & classical), Music (GuoChao & Europe & America pop)，Camera (tag: Photo Slasher), Conan Fan, Suspense (anything confusing), and with friends to travel, lay down the lawn in the sun , etc..
+- And I hava many hobbies , such as watching American Dramas，watching Films (hit & classical), enjoy Music (GuoChao & Europe & America pop)，Photographying (tag: Photo Slasher) and so on...
+- Meanwhile , I'm a Conan Fan, so I'm very interested in suspense Suspense (anything confusing).
+- and the Favoriate thing that I like is to go with friends to travel, or lay down the lawn in the sun , etc..
-- 🌱 I’m currently learning HOW TO KEEP MYSELF AWAKE & BEST.
+- 🌱 I’m currently learning HOW TO KEEP MYSELF AWAKE & BEST
 - 💞️ I hope to have more like-minded partners to learn together and help each other.
 - 📫 How to reach me ...
 - My Email Address: K-cx@qq.com